-The trustee has three group insurance policies with TAL - one for death and TPD cover and one for IP cover both under Part 1, and one for death cover under Part 2.
+The trustee has two group insurance policies with TAL - one for death and total and permanent disablement (TPD) cover and one for income protection (IP) cover.
 Where you see references to 'the policy' or 'the policies', we're referring to these insurance policies.

-If you have insurance, the premiums we deduct from your account go to TAL to pay for your insurance.
+If you have insurance, the premiums we deduct from your Future Saver account go to TAL to pay for your insurance.
 If you or your beneficiaries make a successful claim, TAL pays your death, terminal illness or TPD insurance benefit to us for deposit into your Future Saver account (note that IP benefits are paid directly by TAL to you).
 Any insurance amount can only be paid to you by the trustee when a condition of release (a legislative requirement) is met.